-If you are 50 per cent or more at fault for three crashes in three years, you may be required to pay $1,000, plus your Autoplan premium.
+If you are 50 per cent or more at fault for three crashes in three years, you might need to pay a Multiple-Crash Premium (MCP) of $1,000 in addition to your regular Autoplan premiums.
 For each additional crash within three years, you would pay an extra $500.

-You can pay your multiple-crash premium any time in person or by mail.
+You can pay in person or by mail.

 Please bring the bill we sent to you and pay at one of these locations:

 We accept major credit cards (Visa, MasterCard, and American Express), debit, cash, money orders, and personal cheques.